 We started off our trip to Cork city and spent two nights here over St Patrick’s.
 We stayed at Gabriel’s Guesthouse, which is a large old period house which looks like it might have been used as a convent in the past.
 The guest house is situated on a hill on Summerhill North street, we had a room with a view, looking down on Kent train station and the harbour.
-The room was really modern and the location was great, I would stay here again.

 On St Patrick’s day, we headed to Cork City Gaol, which was my favourite place to visit on the trip.
 Cork city Gaol opened in 1824 and housed men, women and even children for a time, it finally closed in 1923.
 The old jail which is now open to the public as a museum takes you through the Victorian wing of the old prison.
 There are waxwork models of prisoners in their cells and prison guards watching over them.

 We did the audio tour, which I recommend to do and walked around the prison and into different cells where the story of former prisoners are told.
 We really enjoyed our visit to the prison, it was really interesting from a social history perspective, most of the prisoners were imprisoned for charges related to poverty, vagrancy and theft of food.
 We also saw the cells where Republican prisoners were imprisoned during the War of Independence and Civil War, Countess Markievicz was also imprisoned here.

 Here is a short video we made of our visit.

 You can find out more about visiting Cork city Gaol on their website here.